 Grand Canyon Surroundings

 Most of the western canyons we have been to are set in deserts where you may get a surprise when you get to the edge, but they fit into their surroundings.
 By contrast, the North Rim was so heavily tree covered that even when you were standing right on the rim you often could not see it.
-There was no lack of sweeping vistas at the viewpoints, but pulling into the main lot we could have just as easily been in any forrest, as on the edge of a mile deep canyon.
+There was no lack of sweeping vistas at the viewpoints, but pulling into the main lot we could have just as easily been in any forest, as on the edge of a mile deep canyon.
 I wonder how this area was to explore and if it claimed any unsuspecting victims casually tumbling over the edge.

 Availability of Information